milon/dotfiles/README.md

 # .dotfiles

-Dotfiles for my mac, got inspirations from [dotfiles](https://dotfiles.github.io/).
+Dotfiles for my mac, took inspirations from [dotfiles](https://dotfiles.github.io/).

 ## How to use